Maxwell–Boltzmann statistics

 where the index i now specifies a particular state rather than the set of all states with energy $\varepsilon_i$, and $Z = \sum_i e^{-\varepsilon_i/k_\text{B}T}$.

 History

 Maxwell–Boltzmann statistics grew out of the Maxwell–Boltzmann distribution, most likely as a distillation of the underlying technique.
 The distribution was first derived by Maxwell in 1860 on heuristic grounds.
 Boltzmann later, in the 1870s, carried out significant investigations into the physical origins of this distribution.
 The distribution can be derived on the ground that it maximizes the entropy of the system.

+Relation with Maxwell–Boltzmann Distribution

+Maxwell–Boltzmann distribution and Maxwell–Boltzmann statistics are closely related.
+Maxwell–Boltzmann statistics is a more general principle in statistical mechanics that describes the probability of a classical particle being in a particular energy state: